 First let’s talk about what a digital image is and how it’s constructed (all of this applies to video also, since a video is just a series of images).
 The most common type of digital image is known a raster image, which is a grid of very tiny dots.
 These dots are called pixels (short for PICTure ELements).
 The word raster refers to the grid of dots itself—an effect that is happening outside of the image’s boundary can be said to be “off raster.”
 To “rasterize” is to convert a vector image (another type of digital image that we’ll deal with later) or effect into a raster image.

 Digital still cameras often express resolution in megapixels, which is an absolute measure of the number of dots the camera can capture without regard to aspect ratio (the ratio between the horizontal and vertical measure.
 Sometimes expressed as a ratio like 16:9 and sometimes as a decimal like 1.77.)
-A megapixel is 1,000,000 pixels, and the number can be determined by simply multiplying the image's width and height.
-So an HD image is 1920 x 1080 = 2 megapixels.
+A megapixel is 1,000,000 pixels, and the number can be determined by multiplying the image’s width and height.
+So an HD image at 1920 x 1080 = 2 megapixels.
 The biggest (not so) common feature film resolution out there is 8k, or 8192 x 4608 = 37.7 megapixels.

 In Fusion you can see the resolution of your image in two places.
 In the upper right corner of the image in the Viewer, the resolution and bit depth is displayed.
 If you hover your mouse over any node in the Flow View, the tool-tip that appears will give you quite a bit of information about the image.
 If you need to force your image to a particular resolution, you can use a Resize node to explicitly set the resolution to your desired values.
 Remember, though, that changing the size of an image always degrades its quality.